JulianAbdala/SchedulesApp/README.md

 ## SchedulesApp

-Takes a .txt file with a list of employees with days and entry/exit times.
+Takes a .txt file containing a list of employees with days and entry/exit times.
 Analyzes them and returns the number of times each employee encountered another in the same day and time frame.

 --------------------------------------------------------------------------------------------------------------------------------